-A simple twice-yearly dose can reduce childhood mortality by more than 25%.
+A simple twice-yearly dose can reduce childhood mortality by nearly 25%.

 Vitamin A is critical to children’s growing bodies and brains.
-It strengthens vision, prevents blindness, and builds children’s immune systems so that they are strong enough to fight “normal” childhood illnesses like colds, flu, malaria, and diarrhea.
+It strengthens vision, prevents blindness, and builds children’s immune systems so that they are strong enough to fight “normal” childhood illnesses like diarrhea, measles, malaria, and pneumonia.
 These routine illnesses can quickly end a child’s life if they don’t have enough vitamin A. GiveWell attributes over 200,000 child deaths to vitamin A deficiencies every year.

 A simple, cost-effective solution

 A single capsule of vitamin A given to children twice a year for the first five years of their lives can literally save their sight and lives.
 And it only costs a little more than $1 a dose.

 Helen Keller Intl is at work in places where children’s health is most at risk and where families struggle to afford the nutrients their children need.
 Partnering with governments across Africa and Asia, we provide millions of children every year with lifesaving vitamin A and other nutrients.
 In places like Kenya, where typically only 20% of children consume diets containing enough vitamin A, we support whole communities through multiday events, reaching four times as many children.
 In countries like Senegal, we partner with the Ministry of Health, clinics, and community leaders to make vitamin A part of a child’s regular healthcare clinic visits.
 And in places like Nepal, we train community health workers who go door-to-door in remote villages to reach all the communities’ children.
 In 2023, we distributed more than 68 million capsules of vitamin A.

 A pioneer since the beginning